wp-plugins/flyzoo/readme.txt

 = Will the chat slow down my site? =

-No. The chat is loaded asynchronously after your main content, and our servers will handle all the real time chat workload.
+No. The chat is loaded asynchronously after your main content, our servers will handle all the chat workload.

 = After I remove and delete the chat plugin it still shows on the frontend, how do I remove it completely? =